- Q: What is a field experience?

 - Q: What if I am in the Military and want to do a field experience at the Department of Defense School or overseas?

 These requests require additional time and effort so the sooner the student can submit their information the better.
 Overseas students must identify whether their school is a Department of Defense School or an American School and through what agency the school is accredited.
 If the school is a DoDDs school there are additional requirements that must be met.
-Field experience and student teaching placement may take up to 12 weeks.
-If this applies to you, please complete the following forms and contact the Outreach Specialist for more information: Forms
+Field experience and student teaching placement requests may take up to 12 weeks.
+If this applies to you, please complete the following Forms for student teaching only and contact the Field Experience Coordinator for more information: email@example.com

 Q: When can I do my field experience if I have a set schedule at work and will have trouble getting time off during school hours?

-- Q: I have been subbing/teaching for X number of years.
-Can I test out of some of the classes?
+- Q: Can I test out of some of the classes?

 - Q: Can I complete field experience hours at the same school my child attends or the same school a relative is employed at?